hanhnguyenle/iKame-data-test/README.md

 Every page carries the same four slicers — date, country, tier, traffic source — applied through the shared user dimension.

 `powerbi/ikame_theme.json` holds the colour theme.

+## AI Usage

+AI (Claude) was used throughout this project as a collaborator - every suggestion below was verified against the actual data before being kept.

+**Metrics & analysis depth**
+- Suggested additional cuts beyond the brief's minimum ask — e.g. retention broken down by cohort week *and* by dimension, to surface whether retention problems are concentrated in specific countries/tiers/sources rather than uniform.
+- Flagged that an unweighted average of per-cohort retention rates would be statistically wrong given cohort sizes vary by more than an order of magnitude, and confirmed thet) weighting fix.

+**ETL debugging**
+- Helped diagnose why `first_open` and `ad_impression` row counts didn't match expected install/impression volumes — traced to exact-duplicate rows matching to the microsecond, identified as a tracking retry artefact rather than real user behavior (documented in `docs/data_quality_log_technical.md`), which led to the dedupe step.
+- Helped investigate why `session_start` and `user_engagement` had more rows than expected per `(user_id, event_date)` — found genuinely differing `session_count`/`engagement_time` values per row (multi-device/VPN pattern), which ruled out a simple dedupe and led to the SUM-by-day aggregation used in `dwh.fact_session_daily` / `dwh.fact_engagement_daily`.
+- Helped trace the ~2,300 `ad_impression` rows with NULL `tier` back to users who installed before the tracking window opened (left-censored), rather than a data entry error — leading to the partial COALESCE backfill from `dim_user.tier` and the `'unknown'` sentinel row in `mart.dim_ecpm`, instead of silently dropping that revenue.

+**Dashboard & slide design**
+- Reviewed the page structure (Overview → Acquisition → Engagement → Retention → Monetization) for narrative flow, and suggested keeping heavy aggregations (retention curve) pre-computed in SQL rather than DAX so the report stays responsive.
+- Assisted with DAX measure wording/logic in `powerbi/dax_measures.md`, in particular the "exclude cohorts too young to have reached day-N" guard, which is easy to get subtly wrong in DAX filter context.
+- Helped structure the presentation slides — narrowing findings down to the ones that are decision-relevant (e.g. the CPI recommendation) rather than restating every chart on the dashboard.